TerryChengTW/Dc3n/README.md

-# dc3n - Cryptocurrency Exchange Platform
+# Dc3n - Cryptocurrency Exchange

-**dc3n** is a professional cryptocurrency exchange platform designed to handle high-frequency trading.
+**Dc3n** is a professional cryptocurrency exchange platform designed to handle high-frequency trading.
 The platform utilizes a **single-order matching** mechanism, ensuring that each incoming order is matched with a single counterpart order, rather than being processed in bulk.
 This approach guarantees precise and real-time execution of trades.
 Additionally, **price-time priority** is enforced to ensure fairness in order matching, meaning orders are processed based on the best price first, and in cases of equal prices, the earliest submitted order is prioritized.

 ## Key Features